Here’s an idea for a spring blossom tree craft that uses natural materials for some sensory exploring and printing.

 Spring blossom tree craft

-The children have been noticing lots of trees near our home that are covered in spring blossom – especially my younger daughter who is in love with all the pink petals, and collects handfuls to bring home in her pockets.
+Have you noticed any blossom on the trees yet?
+Where we live we see white hawthorn appearing along the hedgerows, and ornamental cherries along the streets.
+My younger daughter is in love with all the pink petals, and collects handfuls to bring home in her pockets.
 So, inspired by their interest, we took a few natural materials and had a go at painting and printing our own spring blossom trees.